Series: Stewardship

 Now when God created everything, what did He call it?
 He called it “good.”
 By calling His creation “good”, God assigned value to it.
 When sin entered the world, it didn’t destroy the goodness of God’s creation.
 No!
 Paul says, “For everything created by God is good, and nothing is to be rejected if it is received with thanksgiving, for it is made holy by the word of God and prayer” (1 Tim.
 4:4-5).[7]
 In fact, the enjoyment of God’s good creation can bring glory to God!
 Paul goes on to say, “As for the rich in this present age, charge them not to be haughty, nor to set their hopes on the uncertainty of riches, but on God, who richly provides us with everything to enjoy” (1 Tim.
 6:17).

 Here Paul kills two idols with one verse.
 First, he destroys the idolatry of wealth—don’t set your hope in worldly riches.
-And second, he destroys an idolatry of asceticism—we’re meant to enjoy God’s physical creation.
+And second, he destroys the idolatry of asceticism (denying oneself of pleasures)—we’re meant to enjoy God’s physical creation.
 Although wealth is uncertain, it can certainly be enjoyed.

 The bottom line is this: God owns everything.
 He owes nothing.
 All that he made is good—and that includes our wealth.
-The secret to managing the things God has given us is not to run away from them but to understand why He gave them.
+The secret to managing the things God has given us isn’t to run away from them but to understand why He gave them.

 Well, if God owns everything, then that means that all we have comes from him (Gen. 1:28-30).
 As Paul asks the Corinthians, “What do you have that you did not receive” (1 Cor.
 4:7)?
 Your money, your family, your education, your abilities. . . they all came from God.